 The school district has recently discussed this student with you.
-We now write to tell you of our intention not to act on a request.
-We have described our reasons for refusing on page two of this memo.
+We are writing to inform you of our intention not to act on a request.
+We have described our reasons on page two of this letter.

-As you know, special education regulations provide protection to you and your child.
-You will find specific information about your legal rights in the Notice of Procedural Safeguards, including sources that you may contact for help in understanding your rights.
-You should have received this brochure prior to the initial evaluation.
+Special education regulations provide protection to you and your child.
+You will find information about your legal rights in the Notice of Procedural Safeguards, including who you may contact for help in understanding your rights.
+You should have received the Notice of Procedural Safeguards prior to the initial evaluation.
 If you would like another copy, please contact the school district staff.
-You should carefully review this brochure and the enclosed material.
+Please carefully read this letter, the Notice of Procedural Safeguards, and any other information included with this letter.

-The school district staff is available to speak to you or meet with you about your rights and the school district's refusal to act.
-We strongly encourage you to call us if you have any questions.
-Please contact us through the district contact person listed below.
-Thank you.
+School district staff can speak or meet with you about your rights and the school district's decision to not take action.
+Please contact the person listed below with any questions.